 Useful Tips & Resources

-Always wear a helmet and make sure landing areas are free and clear of other riders before you approach any feature.
+Always wear a helmet and make sure landing areas are free and clear of other riders before approaching any feature.
 An injury can ruin a season and potentially risk your life.
 Always be careful no matter where you ride!

 There is some basic etiquette to the terrain park that you should also know about if you don’t already.
 Check out this video to learn about the rules and respect that every rider should honor.

 The best way to get better in the park is to get out there and get after it.
-Always keep safety in mind but also remember that sometimes you need to push yourself outside of your comfort zone to improve.
+Always keep safety in mind and remember that sometimes you need to push yourself outside of your comfort zone to improve.